Twisting, ladder graphs and A-polynomials: Introduction

 \subsection{The A-polynomial}

-To compute an A-polynomial of a knot we may set up a system of polynomial equations that ensure SL$(2,\mathbb{C})$-representations preserve the relations of the knot group.
-Using this method, the number of equations in the system scales linearly with the number of relations in the fundamental group.
-Eliminating unwanted variables gives the A-polynomial.
-This approach is effective so long as the number of relations is small, and as such, the A-polynomial is known for knots with simple fundamental group presentations, such as the twist knots: a recursive formula was given by Hoste and Shanahan~\cite{HosteShanahan04} (recovered and generalised later by Peterson~\cite{Pe15}), and was made explicit by Mathews~\cite{Mathews2014, Mathews2014err}.
+To compute the A-polynomial of a knot naively, one can assign arbitrary SL$(2,\mathbb{C})$ matrices to each generator in the knot group and set up a system of equations that ensure the group relations are satisfied.
+Considering the words corresponding to the meridian and longitude, and declaring the eigenvalues of their images to be $M$ and $L$, respectively, we obtain further equations involving these variables.
+The number of equations in this system scales linearly with the number of relations in the fundamental group.
+Eliminating all variables other than $M$ and $L$ gives the A-polynomial.
+This approach is effective so long as the number of relations is small, and as such, the A-polynomial is readily computable for knots with small crossing number (using, for instance, the Wirtinger presentation, which requires one less relation than there are crossings in a diagram).
+The A-polynomial has also been calculated for some infinite families of knots with simple fundamental group presentations, such as the twist knots: a recursive formula was given by Hoste and Shanahan~\cite{HosteShanahan04} (recovered and generalised later by Petersen~\cite{Pe15}), and then made explicit by Mathews~\cite{Mathews2014, Mathews2014err}.
 It is a well known problem in elimination theory that finding resultants in a system of polynomial equations becomes computationally difficult when the number of equations is large or the degree of the polynomials is high.
 This is a recurring challenge in the calculation of A-polynomials, which we partially address in this paper.